tidyverse/tidyverse.org/content/blog/usethis-2-0-0/index.md

 Pull request helpers
 --------------------

 The team that maintains the tidyverse and r-lib packages makes heavy use of GitHub pull requests for managing internal and external contributions.
 The `pr_*()` family of functions supports pull request workflows, for maintainers and contributors.
-This family has gained a couple of functions and some existing functions are more helpful.
+This family has gained a couple of new functions and some improvements to existing functions:

-New pull request functions:

 -   [`pr_resume()`](https://usethis.r-lib.org/reference/pull-requests.html) resumes work on an existing local PR branch.
 It can be called argument-less, to select a branch interactively.